 Negotiate for a lesser fine

-In some jurisdictions, contacting the clerk of court or the prosecutor handling your case is possible and asking to have your offense downgraded to a non-moving violation.
+In some jurisdictions, contacting the court clerk or the prosecutor handling your case and asking to have your offense downgraded to a non-moving violation is possible.
 You also may be able to approach the prosecutor on your appearance date before your case is called.

-You may have to pay court costs and a fine, but it could be worth the effort if your insurer is none the wiser.
+You may have to pay court costs and a fine, but it could be worthwhile if your insurer is none the wiser.

 You also may be able to ask for mitigation – pleading guilty but presenting your side of the story.
-Basically, you are asking the judge to lower your fine.
+You are asking the judge to lower your fine.
 Many states allow you to mitigate via written statements.

 The outcome is up to the judge.
-The fine may be lowered or stay the same, but it cannot increase.
+The fine may be lowered or stay the same but won't increase.
 Regardless of what happens to the fine, you are pleading guilty, the infraction will end up on your DMV record, and eventually, your insurer will find out.

 Contest the ticket